InDate/claude-log-viewer/docs/rollback-proposal/README.md

 # Claude Code Rollback Proposal

+> **⚠️ STATUS: PLANNED FEATURE - NOT YET IMPLEMENTED**
+>
+> This folder contains design documentation for a **planned feature**.
+The git-based rollback functionality described here is partially implemented (basic checkpoint creation exists) but the full checkpoint selector UI and fork detection workflow are not yet complete.
+>
+> See [CHANGELOG.md](CHANGELOG.md) for implementation status.

 This folder contains a comprehensive proposal for implementing reflog-based rollback functionality in claude-log-viewer.

 ## Document Overview